MouseAndKeyboard/gym-spoof/README.md

 E.g. `(Head, Head, Tail)`

 Player 0's objective is to get the coins into a configuration where they are all "heads-up" while Player 1's objective is getting all coins into a "tails-up" configuration.
-**Spoof is a two-player zero-sum game**, therefore, a win for Player 0 is equvillant to a loss for Player 1
+**Spoof is a two-player zero-sum game**, therefore, a win for Player 0 is equivalent to a loss for Player 1

 E.g. `(Head, Head, Head)` *Player 0 wins* & *Player 1 loses*
 E.g. `(Tail, Tail, Tail)` *Player 1 wins* & *Player 0 loses*